 JOLLYVOGUE Two-Pack Hypoallergenic Pillows

-These pillows are firm.
-The fill is made of polyester, which is a hypoallergenic substance.
+The fill comprises polyester, a hypoallergenic substance.
 This means that it is unlikely to cause an allergic reaction.
 The outer cover is also hypoallergenic.

-These pillows also have zippered inner cores, which allows for adjusting the fill in the pillow.
-This helps people adjust the height of their pillows.
+Additionally, these pillows have zippered inner cores, which allow for adjusting their fill.
+This helps people change the height of their pillows.

-Xtreme Comforts Slim Hypoallergenic Kool-Flow Bamboo Shredded Memory Foam Bed Pillow
+Xtreme Comforts Slim Hypoallergenic Bamboo Memory Foam Pillow

 The pillow’s shredded memory foam fill is comfortable and has a uniform density.
-The cover is made using Micro-Vented Kool-Flow Technology, which the manufacturers say improves breathability and keeps the sleeping surface cool.
+The cover uses Micro-Vented Kool-Flow Technology, which reportedly improves breathability and keeps the sleeping surface cool.

-The memory foam is CertiPUR-US certified.
-This means that it has undergone testing for safety and does not emit any harmful gases or substances.
-The cover is made from a mixture of polyester and bamboo-derived rayon.
+Additionally, the memory foam is CertiPUR-US certified, meaning it has undergone testing for safety and does not emit any harmful gases or substances.
+The cover consists of a mixture of polyester and bamboo-derived rayon.

 Downlite Extra-Soft Down Pillow

-This pillow is soft, slim, and easily foldable, making it a good option for traveling.
+This pillow is soft, slim, and easily foldable, making it a suitable option for traveling.

 Elite Rest Ultra Slim Sleeper Pillow

-Stomach sleepers with neck pain may find that using thicker pillows makes things worse.
-In these cases, it can help to use a slimmer pillow.
-At 2.5 in, the Elite Rest Ultra Slim Sleeper Pillow fits the bill perfectly.
+Stomach sleepers who experience neck pain may find that using thicker pillows worsens their discomfort.
+In these cases, a slimmer pillow could help.
+At 2.5 in, the Elite Rest Ultra Slim Sleeper Pillow is very thin.

-This pillow is also very light, weighing under 2 pounds.
-This makes it easy to use when traveling.
+This pillow is also very light at under 2 pounds, making it easy to use when traveling.

 Hermell Face-Down Wedge Pillow